isisaddons/isis-app-todoapp/README.md

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/202-rest-accept-xml.png)

+Moreover, as of 1.11.0-SNAPSHOT (and unlike earlier releases) the view model/DTO can contain collections, and will transparently convert references to persistent entities into `<oid-dto>` elements.

-Multiple versions are also supported.
-For example, if we have v2 of the DTO:
+Thus, we can define v2 of the DTO:

     package todoapp.app.viewmodels.todoitem.v2;
     ...